-- (a) the financial statements and notes as set out on pages 28 to 60 are in accordance with the Corporations Act 2001, including: - (1) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (2) giving a true and fair view of the Company's financial position as at 30 June 2023 and of its performance for the year ended on that date. - (b) in the Directors' opinion there are reasonable grounds to believe that Plato Income Maximiser Limited will be able to pay its debts as and when they become due and payable.
+- the financial statements and notes as set out on pages 31 to 61 are in accordance with the Corporations Act 2001, including: - (1) complying with Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (2) giving a true and fair view of the Company's financial position as at 30 June 2024 and of its performance for the year ended on that date. - (b) in the Directors' opinion the Limited will be able to pay (c) the consolidated entity dis Corporations Act 2001 is to Note 1(a) confirms that the fine Reporting standards as issued The Directors have been given Act 2001.